Alioth: Physical characteristics

 According to Hipparcos, Epsilon Ursae Majoris is 81 ly from the Sun.
 Its spectral type is A1p; the "p" stands for peculiar, as its spectrum is characteristic of an α2 Canum Venaticorum variable.
-Epsilon Ursae Majoris, as a representative of this type, may harbor two interacting processes.
-First, the star's strong magnetic field separating different elements in the star's hydrogen 'fuel'.
-In addition, a rotation axis at an angle to the magnetic axis may be spinning different bands of magnetically sorted elements into the line of sight between Epsilon Ursae Majoris and the Earth.
+Epsilon Ursae Majoris, as a representative of this type, may harbor two interacting processes: first, the star's strong magnetic field separating different elements in its hydrogen 'fuel'; second, a rotation axis at an angle to the magnetic axis may be spinning different bands of magnetically sorted elements into the line of sight between Epsilon Ursae Majoris and the Earth.
 The intervening elements react differently at different frequencies of light as they whip in and out of view, causing Epsilon Ursae Majoris to have very strange spectral lines that fluctuate over a period of 5.1 days.
 The kB9 suffix to the spectral type indicates that the calcium K line is present and representative of a B9 spectral type even though the rest of the spectrum indicates A1.

 Epsilon Ursae Majoris's rotational and magnetic poles are at almost 90 degrees to one another.
 Darker (denser) regions of chromium form a band at right angles to the equator.

 It has long been suspected that Epsilon Ursae Majoris is a spectroscopic binary, possibly with more than one companion.
-A more recent study suggests Epsilon Ursae Majoris's 5.1-day variation may be due to a substellar object of about 14.7 Jupiter masses in an eccentric orbit (e=0.5) with an average separation of 0.055 astronomical units.
+A 2008 study suggested Alioth's 5.1-day variation may be due to a substellar object of about 14.7 Jupiter masses in an eccentric orbit (e=0.5) with an average separation of 0.055 astronomical units.
 It is now thought that the 5.1-day period is the rotation period of the star, and no companions have been detected using the most modern equipment.
+Observations of Alioth with the Navy Precision Optical Interferometer also did not detected a companion.

-Epsilon Ursae Majoris has a relatively weak magnetic field, 15 times weaker than α Canum Venaticorum, but it is still 100 times stronger than that of the Earth.
+Epsilon Ursae Majoris has a relatively weak magnetic field for a variable of this type, 15 times weaker than α Canum Venaticorum, but it is still 100 times stronger than that of the Earth.